Project: Emotion on Motion

 Our Solution

 We built a laboratory pipeline to capture full-body 3D biomechanics across five emotional states — anger, sadness, joy, fear, and neutral — using an autobiographical memory induction paradigm to elicit genuine emotional recall.
 Participants performed walking and sit-to-walk trials under each condition while instrumented with reflective markers tracked by a Vicon motion capture system and processed through Visual3D.
 From these recordings we extracted over 150 biomechanical variables spanning spatiotemporal parameters and full-body joint kinematics across all major segments.
-We then applied machine learning — including Random Forest, XGBoost, KNN, Logistic Regression, and MLP — with SMOTE for class balancing and Leave-One-Participant-Out cross-validation to ensure results generalized beyond individual movement patterns.
-A parallel study extended the same movement framework to classify depression and anxiety symptoms using clinically validated screening instruments, testing whether the same gait and sit-to-walk pipeline could objectively flag elevated symptom levels.
+One study applied machine learning — including Random Forest, XGBoost, KNN, Logistic Regression, and MLP — with SMOTE for class balancing and Leave-One-Participant-Out cross-validation to classify emotional states from gait.
+A parallel study extended the same movement framework to classify depression and anxiety symptoms in college students using clinically validated screening instruments, testing whether gait and sit-to-walk biomechanics could objectively flag elevated symptom levels.
+A third study validated these spatiotemporal findings using ankle-mounted inertial measurement units, testing whether IMUs could replicate the emotion-linked gait changes previously documented with motion capture and extending the work to gait variability.

 My Contributions

-I contributed across multiple studies at different levels of ownership.
-As first author on the dynamic balance study, I ran participants through the full walking and sit-to-walk protocol, applied reflective markers, operated the Vicon motion capture system, processed COM-to-ankle angles at heel strike, toe-off, and seat-off events in Visual3D, and performed all statistical analysis — finding that fear produced the greatest deviation during gait initiation and joy most significantly altered balance during sit-to-walk.
+As first author on the dynamic balance study, I ran participants through the full walking and sit-to-walk protocol, applied 74 reflective markers, operated the Vicon motion capture system, cleaned data in Vicon Nexus, computed COM-to-ankle angles at heel strike, toe-off, and seat-off events in Visual3D, applied eligibility-based trial exclusion, and performed all statistical analysis — finding that fear produced the greatest deviation during gait initiation and joy most significantly altered balance during sit-to-walk.
 I presented these findings as first author at the SCASB Annual Meeting, Fort Worth, TX (2024).

 Project Outcomes